MinaProtocol/mina/rfcs/0044-node-status-and-node-error-backend.md

 ![](res/gcloud_logging.png)

 For the frontend, each nodes would have 2 command line options to allow them to sed node status/error reports to any specific url: `--node-status-url URL` and `--node-error-url URL`.
 By default users would send their reports to our backend.
 They could change the destination by providing their own destination `URL` to the command options.
+Those setting could also be changed in the daemon.json file for the corresponding field.

 We would setup micro-services under the corresponding subdomain: https://node-status-report.minaprotocol.com and https://node-error-report.minaprotocol.com.
 The micro-service would be implemented using `Google Functions`.
 It already has the environment setup for us which is very convenient.
 Here's the pseudo-code that demonstrates how it would work:
 ```js